Post updated, 9 October, 2020.

 It’s not all bad:

 It is great that the Fund has proven that it is capable of moving funds into a low carbon Fund.
 The low-carbon fund seems to be pretty good.
 It does at least avoid investments in coal but until the Fund gives us more details, it is difficult to know exactly how ‘low-carbon’ it is.

 But it’s not that impressive:

-Although the Pension Fund transferred £2.37 billion to a low-carbon fund, we estimate that only £124 million of these funds were invested in fossil fuels before.
+Although the Pension Fund transferred £2.37 billion to a low-carbon fund, we estimate that only £117 million of these funds were invested in fossil fuels before.
 The effective divestment is a little smaller than this, at about £100 million because we estimate that the “low carbon” fund still has some £16M worth of fossil fuel industry investments.
 This means that only a small proportion, about 6%, of the Fund’s total fossil fuel investments have been taken out and put in a low-carbon fund instead.
-A drop in the ocean compared to the Fund’s overall fossil fuel investments; approximately £1.7 Billion (or £1.6 Billion to go) as this graph shows.
+A drop in the ocean compared to the Fund’s overall fossil fuel investments, approximately £1.7 Billion (or £1.6 Billion to go) as this graph shows.

 So, it’s a small step in the right direction.
 But, there is a very long way to go and the Climate Emergency is not getting any less urgent.